shaneholloman/triplex/CONTRIBUTING.md

 If you're looking for an issue to work on have a look for the "[Contribution ready](https://github.com/pmndrs/triplex/labels/Contribution%20ready)" labelled issues or reach out on the Poimandres [Discord community](https://discord.gg/SUHCwfEk).

-## Set Up
+## Local Setup

+1. Clone this repository `git clone https://github.com/pmndrs/triplex.git`

-1. Triplex uses [Volta](https://docs.volta.sh/guide/getting-started) and [corepack](https://nodejs.org/api/corepack.html) for managing Node.js and package manager versions so you'll need to install them first.
+2. Install [Volta](https://docs.volta.sh/guide/getting-started) and [corepack](https://nodejs.org/api/corepack.html) for managing package manager versions and Node.js.
 They both automatically use the declared version of Node.js / package manager in the root package.json so you don't have to worry about it.

-2. Install dependencies by running `pnpm`.
+3. Install dependencies by running `pnpm`.

 ```bash
 ➜  pnpm i